Napoléon (miniseries): Reception

 The series premiered at a time when many other books and films about Napoleon had recently come out or were in production, including a stage production called C'était Bonaparte, which opened days before the miniseries premiered.
 Upon its release, it was the first television series to be broadcast simultaneously in all the participating European countries.
 However, when originally broadcast in the United States, it was edited down to a running time of three hours, as opposed to the original six hours.

 When it first aired in France it drew in on average more than seven million nightly viewers, which represented a share over 30% of all the TV viewers on those nights.
 Critical reviews have been mixed, with an average rating of 75% on Rotten Tomatoes.
 Some reviewers were uneasy at the casting of Christian Clavier, an actor known mostly for his work in comedy films, in the title role.
 French critics generally found Clavier to be "a good Napoleon but a poor Bonaparte."
 That is, striking an imposing figure but failing to give insight into the man.
 In terms of the dispute over whether Napoleon was a visionary, a tyrant, or an imposter, historian Jean Tulard considers the miniseries to be "too soft" on the emperor.
 However, the series also endows him with some unsavory characteristics, including a certain insensitivity towards the human costs of war.
 Clavier himself referred to the character he portrays as an intellectual and a true liberal.

 Anthony Nield of DVD Times criticized the series's pacing.
 John Lichfield of the Independent found the battle scenes inconsistent in terms of realism.
 Neil Strauss of the New York Times stated that the series "shows how one lofty aim can lead to another.
 And sadly, the timely case is made that bloodshed has easily and often led to more bloodshed.
 The voice-over narration describes Napoleon as initially just an obscure Corsican, and after his early victories he wants nothing more than to become a mathematician.
 But in his life, as in his televised story, big-picture thinking is prone to gross miscalculations."
 One reviewer praised the performances of Clavier and Malkovich and the sets and costumes.
 Reviewing the DVD release,myReviewer.com noted that "...on the whole Napoleon does not disappoint.
 The big scale feel of an epic production is there and some of the acting is first class."
-Ann Hodges also prasied Clavier's performance and the visuals but was critical of the supporting cast.
+Ann Hodges also praised Clavier's performance and the visuals but was critical of the supporting cast.
 C.W.
 Nevius offered a negative review.
 Michael Speier praised the series attention to detail and the performances.
 One reviewer called it a "limp disappointment".

 In a 2023 article, in light of the release of the 2023 titular film of the same name, Juilo Bardini compared the miniseries favourably, stating that "it still remains one interpretation of the historical facts".